How Long Can You Go With Bone-on-Bone Knee Pain?

 Living with bone-on-bone knee pain can really make daily life challenging.
 It often makes simple tasks like walking, climbing stairs, or even standing up painful.
 The constant pain and restricted mobility can lead to decreased physical activity, resulting in a sedentary lifestyle and further health complications.

-Maintaining an active lifestyle is invaluable for overall well-being, and the limitations imposed by bone-on-bone knee pain can lead to a decline in physical and mental health.
+Bone-on-bone knee pain limits activity, leading to a decline in both physical and mental health over time.
 Depression, weight gain, and weakened muscles are common consequences of reduced activity levels.

 Individuals experiencing bone-on-bone knee pain may find it challenging to engage in social activities or hobbies they once enjoyed.
 The pain and discomfort can limit their ability to participate in gatherings, sports, or recreational pursuits, leading to feelings of isolation and frustration.
 This social withdrawal can profoundly impact one’s quality of life and relationships.